robbeykaaso/rea3/docs/qml-ui/basic/pagelist0.md

 * the pagelist component for qml

 # Attribute
-* title: the titles for each column
+* title: QJsonArray: each column title
-* selects: the selected indexes in the list
+* selects: QJsonArray: the selected indexes
-* selcolor: the selected color
+* selcolor: QString: the selected color
-* tr: the translation function
+* tr: function: the translation function
-* entrycount: the entry count for each page
+* entrycount: int: the entry count for each page
-* pageindex: the current page index
+* pageindex: int: the current page index
-* signal selected: it will be emitted on selecting items
+* selected: signal: it will be emitted on selecting items
 </br>

 # Performance